restic/restic/README.md

     duration: 0:29, 54.47MiB/s
     snapshot 40dc1520 saved

-Next you can either use `restic restore` to restore files or use `restic mount` to mount the repository via FUSE and browse the files from previous snapshots.
+Next, you can use `restic restore` to restore files.
+You can also use `restic mount` to mount the repository via FUSE and browse the files from previous snapshots.

 For more options check out the [documentation](https://restic.readthedocs.io/en/latest/).